fabiommendes/sidekick/docs/lazy.rst

 Sidekick's :mcs:`sidekick.property` decorator is a drop-in replacement for Python's builtin properties.
-It behaves similarly to Python's builtin, but also accepts placeholder expressions and quick lambdas as input functions.
+It behaves similarly to Python's builtin, but also accepts quick lambdas as input functions.
 This allows very terse declarations:

 .. code-block:: python